-• In addition to region, then, the linguistic features in these utterances may also be related to age, gender, and socioeconomic status.
-On Thursday, we will also look at how ethnicity can be a factor in dialectal variation.
-And that seems to be true of most, if not all, dialects in general.
+- In addition to region, then, the linguistic features in these utterances may also be related to age, gender, and socioeconomic status. - Ethnicity has also been studied as a factor in dialectal variation, as in the case of African American English and Chicano English, two dialects that also show systematic linguistic differences from the so-called Standard American English.